NicoBrandstetterr/scrabble-NicoBrandstetterr/README.md

 a binary number for example, in the end of the expression you will have to add 3 parenthesis

 For examples of pseudocodes in the tests exist some pseudocodes.

+There are many pieces of code have not been able to be properly documented based on JavaDoc because i didn´t have enough time.